 Hydrate and listen to your body if you feel faint or dizzy.

-IMPORTANT NOTE: Visiting the sauna is not intended to be used as or to replace conventional medical treatments for Lyme disease, but rather as a way to supplement medical care and help treat symptoms.
+IMPORTANT MEDICAL DISCLAIMER: Visiting the sauna is not intended to be used as or to replace conventional medical treatments for Lyme disease, but rather as a way to supplement medical care and help treat symptoms.
 Always consult your doctor first to confirm this is a safe practice.

 Infrared sauna and Herxheimer reactions